 5. TED Talk

-Film yourself in front of a TED Talk sign to make it appear that what you have to say is grandly moving and important.
+Film yourself in front of a TED Talk sign to make it appear that what you have to say is grandly moving and important, like the 47 reasons why you know Penny is the best spouse on Stardew Valley.

-I considered using a field with cows in it while I streamed Stardew Valley.
+I considered using a field with cows in it while I streamed calm farming games on my stream.
 If you are playing a game that has to do with a natural setting, consider choosing a background to go along with it.
+Or choose the exact opposite.

 8. Oval Office